 Home Office in the Dining Room

 With the proper shape and size, a dining room can be a great place to tuck in a home office, especially if formal dining is not common.
 You may be lucky enough to take over the entire room, in which case you'll have total freedom to layout office furnishings as you wish.

 If you still need the space as a place for family meals or for children to do homework, other solutions may be required.
 Creating a shared workspace such as this one may require using smaller furniture.
 You don't want a desk that overwhelms the room.
 And a crowded room makes it harder to stay motivated at work or to relax during meals.Continue to 4 of 4 below.

-The room or space you have available for your home office may not be a perfect square or rectangular shape.
-You may find that the best space for your home office will be in a room that has more than 4 walls.
-This can present challenges depending on how space is laid out and the locations of electrical outlets and phone jacks.
-In a T-shaped room, if the base of the T-shape is large enough, that can be an excellent area for storage of files or reference books.
-You may have to consider another... style of a desk or perhaps use a combination of two different styles to provide you with adequate work surfaces.
+The room or space that's available for your home office may not be a perfect square or rectangular shape.
+Sometimes the best space for your home office may have more than four walls—an L- or T-shaped space.
+This can present challenges, depending on exactly how the space is shaped and the locations of electrical outlets and phone jacks.

 In a room with an alcove or inset space, this area can be an excellent space for storing files or reference books.
 In rooms with unique shapes, you may need to consider a specialty desk or a combination of furniture styles to provide adequate work surfaces.